Serious Sam: Next Encounter: Plot

 Serious Sam: Next Encounter is a "side chapter" in the Serious Sam series.
 It begins as Mental—the antagonist in the series—instructs an unidentified, childlike minion of his not to meddle with Mental's Time-Lock while he is absent.
 The minion insincerely agrees, eventually using the Time-Lock to travel to an unknown destination.
-Later, a scientist has observed a disturbance in the space-time flux and called Sam "Serious" Stone (voiced by John J. Dick) to his laboratory.
+Later, a scientist observed a space-time flux disturbance and called Sam "Serious" Stone (voiced by John Dick) to his laboratory.
 The scientist explains the situation and sends Sam to the Colosseum in ancient Rome, where Sam faces and defeats several waves of enemies from Mental's horde.
 Enraged, the minion orders Sam's execution, when the scientist announces an error with the teleporter and Sam is transported to the villa of Senator Cicero in Rome's outskirts.
 Sam is tasked with returning to the Colosseum on foot while preparing for future battles.
 Fighting his way through more of Mental's forces, he progresses into the city and re-enters the Colosseum.
 With multiple waves of enemies defeated, the minion summons a giant beast known as the Diablotaur.
 Sam triumphs over it and observes the minion fleeing through a nearby Time-Lock, with Sam following closely behind.

 Sam lands near Xifengkou in feudal China.
-NETRICSA—his "neurotronically implanted combat situation analyser"—finds that another Time-Lock is present in the region, as well as further enemy forces, although less organised than before.
+His Neurotronically Implanted Combat Situation Analyzer (NETRICSA) finds that another Time-Lock is present in the region, as well as further enemy forces, although less organised than before.
 Sam passes over the Great Wall to Juyongguan, then through the desert to Jiayuguan and through the city of Dunhuang to reach the Forbidden City, where NETRICSA finds that the Time-Lock is hidden in a temple in the city centre.
 Within that temple, Sam encounters and defeats the Subterranean Emperor Hydra and travels further through its Time-Lock, appearing on an isolated island on an ice floe above Atlantis.
 Sam enters an underground city complex through a steam vent, where NETRICSA records large energy spikes emerging from the Atlantean throne room.
 Sam is guided there and ascends the throne, when the ground beneath it opens up to his surprise, leading him to fall into a mothership of the Sirian alien race.
 NETRICSA detects that an unknown entity is trying to start the ship and requests Sam to stop it.
 In the ship's engine core, he is met with the ship's secret weapon: the Sirian Darklord, a combination of technology and a Sirian warrior.
 After Sam destroys it, he witnesses the minion exit the Sirian Darklord's head and gives him a spanking.
 The minion admits that he was responsible for Sam's previous troubles and states that he was an evil clone of Sam and the "ultimate warrior of evil", although he still had to grow up.
 Unimpressed, Sam takes the clone through a Time-Lock to the laboratory for examination.
 After they leave, a cloning device in the ship activates, spawning several more copies of the evil clone.